June 2020 - August 2020

 Reworking the visual identity

 With the help of SuperWorld’s graphic design team, my team created a new design system and styling guide for SuperWorld’s web and mobile interfaces.
-This design system included a new logo, an updated color palette, new typography, and new components.
-Using these elements, we were able to completely redesign the real estate platform's UI, in addition to the user experience.
+Using this new branding, we completely redesigned the real estate platform's UI.

 After a new user creates their account, they are led through an illustrated onboarding flow.
 Each screen includes a frequently asked question about SuperWorld, along with a concise, beginner-friendly answer which explains SuperWorld’s technology.